 Love giving presents to loved ones, but hate the amount of waste generated from gift wrapping?
 You're not alone!
-This handy guide highlights five of our favourite sustainable alternatives to traditional wrapping paper.
+This handy guide is perfect for those searching for sustainable wrapping paper alternatives.
+Below we highlight five of our favourite sustainable alternatives to traditional wrapping paper.

 ALTERNATIVE 1: REUSABLE FABRIC GIFT BAGS